amazinglySK/chessgo/README.md

 Chess implementation in the Go Programming Language using the [ebiten](https://ebiten.org/) library.

-## Game features (mostly excuses :sweat_smile:)
+## Game features

-- There's no check alert
+- There's no check alert i.e. Game ends when the opponent captured your king
-- The winner still isn't declared (in future winer would be declared when you capture the king)
 - Local Multiplayer (isn't online)

-*:stopwatch: Sorry, I didn't have much time for this project...*
+*:stopwatch: I know these are not features but, sorry, didn't have much time for this project...*

 ## Quickstart